Norton 360 Antivirus Review 2026: Is It Actually Worth It?

 Eric Goldstein

-Chief Editor
+Former Chief Editor

 About the Author

-Eric Goldstein is Chief Editor at SafetyDetectives.
+Eric Goldstein is a former Chief Editor at SafetyDetectives.
 As an internet security researcher and IT journalist, he has over 2 years of experience writing and editing articles and blog posts about VPNs, antiviruses, password managers, parental controls, and identity protection products and tools.
-In addition, Eric writes and edits news stories focused on cybersecurity issues for SafetyDetectives.
+In addition, Eric wrote and edited news stories focused on cybersecurity issues for SafetyDetectives.
 He also spent 20+ years as a sportswriter for multiple media outlets and served in a communications role for a national corporation.
 When he's not working, he can be found spending time with his family, working out, and watching his favorite sports teams.

 Check the top 3 alternative antivirus programs